-Titan’s VIP door-to-door travel service collects you from home, for a journey to London Heathrow Airport and your direct, scheduled Thai Airways flight to Bangkok.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Bangkok.

 On arrival we transfer to the centrally located Rembrandt Hotel (4T), where we stay for the next three nights.
 The remainder of the day is spent at leisure.

 Today we visit the famous bridge over the River Kwai, in Kanchanaburi.
 We visit the Cemetery of Allied Prisoners, containing the graves of 9,000 Allied soldiers who lost their lives while building the bridge and constructing the notorious ‘Death Railway’, which the Japanese had hoped to stretch all the way to the Burmese border.
 Our visit includes the Thailand-Burma Railway Museum and a train ride over the original Death Railway.
 After lunch we visit Hell Fire Pass.
 Historically important, it was part of the ‘Death Railway’ and was one of the most difficult sections of railway cutting.
 Later this afternoon we return to Bangkok.

 Bangkok - Mandalay

 Transfer to the airport for our flight to Mandalay.
-Visit the Mahamuni Pagoda with its large, detailed Buddha images, covered in inches of gold-leaf which has been applied by male devotees through the centuries.
 Our hotel is the Mandalay Hill Resort (4T) - our base for three nights.

 We visit Amarapura, a former capital of Myanmar, situated by the Irrawaddy River where we take a local boat to the iconic 200-year-old U Bein Bridge which, at 1.2km long, is the world’s longest teak span.
 After lunch we continue to the ruined city of Ava (or Inwa); here we travel traditionally by horse and carriage through the old city to see the old wooden Bagaya Monastery and gain a glimpse of local life in the Burmese countryside.
 We return to our hotel in Mandalay and enjoy the afternoon at leisure.
 This evening’s dinner has been arranged for us in a local restaurant.

 Mandalay - Monywa